0xThurling/Computer-Science/README.md

 # Personal Version of the OSSU Curriculum.

-> Some of the courses are behind a paywall/outdated - please note this isn't a alternative, this is a slimmed down version of the OSSU curriculum based on personal goals and problems I found going through the content
+> Some of the courses are behind a paywall/outdated - please note this isn't a alternative, this is a slimmed down version of the OSSU curriculum based on personal goals and problems I found going through the content.
+(Khan Academy is used as a Gentle Introduction to topics before going into more rigorous mathematics programs)

+> P.S As these are based on personal goals, there are additional subjects which isn't necessary

 # Curriculum